devgut/clients-dream-machine/content/_index.md

     description: In addition to choosing a light frequency, you are also able to set your journey to binaural beats, or to your own sounds.
 Choose the sound frequency and click play.<br><br>This is best used with headphones.
+benefits:
+  title: BENEFITS
+  list_of_benefits:
+  - title: Solve Problems
+    description: Retrieve visions, expand imagination and create associations between an imaginary and verbal world.
+The hypnagogic state has been utilized in different ways to form some of the most groundbreaking discoveries.
+  - title: Mind’s Theater
+    description: You may choose to venture into the hypnagogic state; the place the mind travels between sleeping and ordinary consciousness.
+  - title: Optimize Cognitive Function
+    description: Flickering light has been utilized to reduce symptoms of ADHD, reduce depression and heighten creativity.
+In one study out of Western Washington University.
+  - title: Sleep and Learning
+    description: Binaural beats have been used to elicit sleep.
+Frequencies in the Delta range combined with melatonin may provide restful sleep.
+Researchers have noticed that adequate sleep is needed to properly learn and create positive connections.

 ---